StatStud/book-club/content/posts/mans-search-for-himself.md

 Stated simply: we ought to think deeply and reevaluate what we value, and that starts at the individual level.

 Values and goals which provided a unifying center for previous centuries in the modern period no longer are cogent.
-We have not yet found the *new center* which will enable us to *choose our goals* contructively, and thus to overcome the painful bewilderment and anxiety of not knowing which way to move.
+We have not yet found the *new center* which will enable us to *choose our goals* constructively, and thus to overcome the painful bewilderment and anxiety of not knowing which way to move.

 Having a framework of values and principles enables us to choose the right goals and ambitions to pursue.